datawitchriv/cara-ai-chatbot/README.md

 # C.A.R.A. – Custom Assistant for Research & Analytics

 **C.A.R.A.
-(Custom Assistant for Research & Analytics)** is a GPT-powered AI chatbot built to assist learners, job seekers, and aspiring data analysts with SQL, Python, and data concepts—delivered with personality, empathy, and a human touch.
+(Custom Assistant for Research & Analytics)** is a GPT-powered AI chatbot built to assist learners, job seekers, and data students with SQL, Python, and data concepts—delivered with personality, empathy, and a human touch.

 This project was created by **River McGuffie**, a data science student and warehouse worker who got tired of being rejected and overlooked, and decided to build his own damn AI.